I stand in heaven with my eyes closed;

 We live in heaven and in hell.

-I walk the world beside you.
+I am world inside you.

 I’m the shadow when you’ve pain.